Burekup, Western Australia

 Burekup is a small town located on the South Western Highway in the South West region of Western Australia.

 The town is built on the Collie River and was originally a railway siding on the Pinjarra-Picton line that was established in 1910 and known at the time as Boorekup.

 Following a request from the Shire of Dardanup, the town was gazetted in 1973.

-"Burekup" is the Indigenous Australian name for a wildflower that grows in the area.
+Burekup is located on the traditional land of the Noongar people.
+Boorekup is the Aboriginal Australian name for a wildflower that grows in the area.